 West Yellowstone, MT 59758

-Today's West Yellowstone, Montana has been shaped by its history and its colorful past.
-It is a village in constant transition: from winter to summer, from rural to urban, from wilderness to recreational camping, from railroading to logging, from bust to boom and boom to bust, and from wild to mild.
+Today's West Yellowstone, Montana, has been shaped by its history and colorful past.
+It is a village in constant transition: from winter to summer, rural to urban, wilderness to recreational camping, railroading to logging, bust to boom and boom to bust, and wild to mild.

-Through all of its many transitions there have been several constants that have given the town its character and flavor: easiest entrance and access to Yellowstone's most popular attractions, best base for access to high quality fishing, way station between the population centers of Bozeman, Montana and Idaho Falls, Idaho, excellent point of access for fall hunting.
+Through all of its many transitions, there have been several constants that have given the town its character and flavor: easiest entrance and most central access to Yellowstone's most popular attractions, best base for access to high quality fishing, way station between the population centers of Bozeman, Montana, and Idaho Falls, Idaho, and excellent point of access for fall hunting.

-In 1908 two of the most significant events in the history of West Yellowstone occurred.
-The Union Pacific Railroad and the Eagle & Stewart families arrived in the forest preserve just outside the west entrance to Yellowstone Park.
-In the beginning there was no town, just a railhead and a store with a concession from the government.
+In 1908, two of the most significant events in the history of West Yellowstone occurred.
+The Union Pacific Railroad and the Eagle & Stewart families arrived in the forest preserve just outside the west entrance to Yellowstone National Park.
+In the beginning, there was no town, just a railhead and a store with a concession from the government.
 The town grew out of the few buildings that were established that year.
 The railroad has long since gone, but the town thrives today.

-Initially the town was just a small gateway community serving the railroad and tourists to Yellowstone Park.
-As the years passed people became aware of the things that could be done in addition to the park.
-The rich valley that had, so well, served the Native Americans, the Mountain Men, the Early Pioneers, and the visitors to the early park is a wonderland of geology, biology, and other diverse wonders of nature.
+Initially, the town was just a small gateway community serving the railroad and tourists to Yellowstone Park.
+As the years passed, people became aware of the things that could be done in addition to the park.
+The rich valley that had so well served the Native Americans, Mountain Men, Early Pioneers, and the visitors to the early park is a wonderland of geology, biology, and other diverse wonders of nature.

-Additionally, there are cultural and social amenities that the townsfolk have developed for their community that the visitor can enjoy.
-The museum, movie houses, playhouse, library, parks, etc. are available to the visitors as well as the residents of West Yellowstone.
+Additionally, there are cultural and social amenities that the townsfolk have developed for their community that the visitor can also enjoy.

 In Town Attractions

-The Historic District, (most of 'old town'), includes: the Eagle's Store, several buildings dating from the early 20th century, the Union Pacific Depot Complex, (baggage terminal, dinning hall, generator & building, ice storage house, & water tower.)
+The Historic District (most of Old Town) includes: the Eagle's Store, several buildings dating from the early 20th century, the Union Pacific Depot Complex (baggage terminal, dining hall, generator & building, ice storage house, & water tower).
 A walking tour of the early historical and architectural sites is provided, free of charge, by the Museum of the Yellowstone.
-Additionally there is an Imax theater, the Oregon Short Line executive railroad car, restaurants, shops, and Grizzly and Wolf Discovery Center, The West Yellowstone Public Library is open year 'round, and provides extensive collections of contemporary fiction, historic resource material, and internet access.
+Additionally there is a Giant Screen Theater, playhouse, the Oregon Short Line executive railroad car, restaurants, shops, and the Grizzly and Wolf Discovery Center.
+The West Yellowstone Public Library is open year around and provides extensive collections of contemporary fiction, historic resource material, and internet access.

 Near to Town Attractions

-Within a few minutes of your front door it is possible to experience: Trail riding (horse back, ATV, Snowmobile, cross country skiing, bicycle,) hiking, guest ranches, fishing, hunting, photography, and wild life viewing.
+Within a few minutes of your front door, it is possible to experience: Trail riding (horse back, ATV, snowmobile, cross country skiing, bicycle), hiking, guest ranches, fishing, hunting, photography, and wild life viewing.
 The Henry's Lake Fish Hatchery is just over the continental divide and a quick 20 minute ride.
-The Earthquake Lake visitors Center is also just 20 minutes away (granted it's in the opposite direction.)
+The Earthquake Lake Visitor Center is also just 20 minutes away (granted it's in the opposite direction.)